I-4-2-20.Evidentiary Documents (Exhibits)

 2. Receipt of Translation in a Paper Case

-In a paper case, the CRA will place the translation in front of the original document and change the number of pages shown on the exhibit list to reflect the number of translated pages.
+In a paper case, the CRA will place the translation in front of the original document and indicate the number of pages on the index to reflect the number of translated pages.
 If the exhibit list description does not show that the exhibit has a translation, the CRA will add the phrase “And Translation” following the description of the exhibit.

 C. Stricken Exhibits